Manuel-Steinberg/Audit/Design.md

 - [ ] give your development domain a different favicon than production
 - [ ] use grid for layout and flexbox for content
 - [ ] use progressive JPEG
+- [ ] be unique
+- [ ] use occasion-related design, e.g. snow at winter times

 ## External Resources: